-We have granted the underwriter an option, exercisable for 45 days from the date of the closing of this offering, to purchase up to an additional 15% of the total number of our Ordinary Shares on the same terms as the other Ordinary Shares being purchased by the underwriter from us.
-For additional information regarding our arrangement with the underwriter, please see "Underwriting" beginning on page 164.
+We have granted the underwriters an option, exercisable for 45 days from the date of the closing of this offering, to purchase up to an additional 15% of the total number of our Ordinary Shares on the same terms as the other Ordinary Shares being purchased by the underwriters from us.
+For additional information regarding our arrangement with the underwriters, please see "Underwriting" beginning on page 173.

 This offering is being conducted on a firm commitment basis.
-The underwriter is obligated to take and pay for all of the shares if any such shares are taken.
-The total underwriting discounts and commissions payable will be [] based on an offering price of [] per share, and the total proceeds to us, before expenses, will be [] l.
+The underwriters are obligated to take and pay for all of the shares if any such shares are taken.

 If we complete this offering, net proceeds will be delivered to us on the applicable closing date.
 We will not be able to use such proceeds in China, however, until we complete capital contribution procedures that require prior approval from each of the respective local counterparts of China's Ministry of Commerce, the State Administration for Market Regulation, and the State Administration of Foreign Exchange.
-See the remittance procedures described at page 25, "Risk Factors-We must remit the offering proceeds to China before they may be used to benefit our business in China, and we cannot assure that we can finish all necessary governmental registration processes in a timely manner."
+See the remittance procedures described at page 26, "Risk Factors-We must remit the offering proceeds to China before they may be used to benefit our business in China, and we cannot assure that we can finish all necessary governmental registration processes in a timely manner."